quic/cloud-ai-sdk/README.md

 - For business inquiries, please contact xyz@qualcomm.com

-# Inference workflow on Cloud AI
+# Inference on Cloud AI

 Cloud AI SDKs enable developers to optimize trained deep learning models for high-performance inference.
 The SDKs provide workflows to optimize the models for best performance,  provides runtime for execution and supports integration with ONNXRT and Triton Inference Server for deployment.